D-L-M/mem-db/README.md

 Please note that MemDB is **not** production ready — it is maintained exclusively as a personal Golang learning project.
 It is probably good enough to support a small web service, but I wouldn't recommend it.

-If you like the sound of this project and don't have prior experience with such databases, I encourage you to explore [Elasticsearch](https://www.elastic.co/products/elasticsearch) for your production applications.
+If you like the sound of this project and don't have prior experience with such databases, I encourage you to explore [Elasticsearch](https://www.elastic.co/products/elasticsearch) for use in production applications.

 ---